-Whilst many organizations will already automate the copy stage using storage snapshot tools or backup/ restore tools, the pre-processing and post-processing stages are typically performed manually, and in some cases with the aid of home-grown scripts.
-These are the most time-consuming stages, and it is during these stages that the system copy process is most exposed to errors and delays.
+While many organizations already automate the copy stage using storage snapshot tools or backup/restore tools, the preprocessing and post-processing stages are typically performed manually, and in some cases with the aid of home-grown scripts.
+These stages are the most time-consuming, and it is during these stages that the system copy process is most exposed to errors and delays.

-A simple example of this is that parameters will simply not work any more: the logical system name will reflect the source system - for example, 'PRSRVO1' - and must be changed to reflect the target system - for example 'QASRVO1'.
+A simple example of the type of problem that can occur is when parameters will not work.
+For instance, the logical system name will reflect the source system-for example, PRSRV01-and the logical name must be changed to reflect the target system-QASRV01.
 Since SAP does not define the logical name in one location and then simply reference it, the entry has to be overwritten every single time.
 This process alone can take hours and exposes the system copy process to manual errors and delays.

-The solution that holds the most promise of success is the one that automates the most pre-processing and post-processing steps, eliminating the most human intervention and freeing the process from manual errors.
+The solution that is the most successful is the one that automates the most pre-processing and post-processing steps, eliminating most human intervention and freeing the process from manual errors.

-Experience has shown that the SAP system copy process cannot be fully automated by an out-of-the-box solution.
-But an automation level of 90% can be achieved with the ABAP and Java stack from an out-of-the-box solution.
-It has been reported that some enterprises have been able to automate the remaining 10% of steps so that the entire system process is fully automated, requiring no human intervention at all.
+Experience has shown the SAP system copy process cannot be fully automated by an out-of-the-box solution.
+But an out-of-the-box solution can achieve an automation level of 90 percent with the advanced business application programming (ABAP) and Java stack.
+It has been reported that some enterprises have been able to automate the remaining 10 percent of steps so the entire system process is fully automated, requiring no human intervention at all.

-Systems can be available over 2x faster with an automated system copy process
+Systems can be available over 2x faster with an automated system copy.

-2. Run Process Steps in Parallel to Eliminate Inefficiencies
+Run Process Steps in Parallel to Eliminate Inefficiencies